BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/mongoose.md

-# Overview
+# Using Mongoose for Schema Validation

 When writing to a database, it is often important to ensure the data is as expected.

 Enter schema-validation with **Mongoose**.

-[Mongoose](https://mongoosejs.com/) is an object data modeling (ODM) library.

-Or in their words,

-        "A straight-forward, schema-based solution to model your application data"
+[Mongoose](https://mongoosejs.com/) is a library that provides "a straight-forward, schema-based solution to model your application data."

 ---

-# Getting Started
+# Mongoose: Getting Started

 * Mongoose replaces the `mongodb` driver
-* Runs `mongodb` queries under the hood
+* Runs `mongodb` queries on your behalf

-Let's make a new directory named `mongoose-example` and look at how we can set up and use a schema.

 ```
+mkdir mongoose-example
 cd mongoose-example
 npm init -y
 npm install mongoose